lamhq/tech-notes/pages/devops/aws/storage/s3/optimizing-perf.md

 ## Download

-S3 Byte-Range Fetches
+Use Byte-Range Fetches:
-- Parallelize download by specifying byte ranges (split file into chunks and download them at the same time)
+- Parallelize download by specifying byte ranges using the `Range` HTTP header in GET requests
-- If there's a failure, it's only for a specific byte range.
+- Allows your application to improve retry times when requests are interrupted.